cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/jira-cloud-migration.md

 ![Disallow Any status](/integrations/Jira-Cloud-migration-disallow-any-status.png "Disallow Any status")

-There are two pre-built recipe templates available in the **Integration Builder** library that can be used to update the status of a issue in Jira Cloud when the state of the pentest finding changes in the Cobalt Platform.
+There are two pre-built recipe templates available in the **Integration Builder** library that can be used to update the status of an issue in Jira Cloud when the state of the pentest finding changes in the Cobalt Platform.

 | Name                                                                                                 | Description                                                                                                                                                                           |
 | ---------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |